 Since then, Italian presidents, including Mattarella, have exercised their authority as constitutional guardians on various occasions.
 They have granted mandates to coalitions to form governments, including the alliance between the populist parties in 2018; they have appointed un-elected technocrats, such as Dragi; and they have even vetoed the composition of a prospective government, as again in 2018.

 So alongside Italy’s decades-long tensions with the EU over fiscal policy, we see within the country competing claims to sovereignty—parliamentary, constitutional, popular—which are not unique to it.
 They reflect wider transformations of the political systems of EU member states, including the diminished oversight role of national parliaments in economic policies and the rise of the ‘regulatory state’.

 In the absence of clear organisational reforms of political parties and the effective scrutiny which should expose the accountability chains of institutionalised power, exercised on behalf of ‘the people’, the parties will continue to end up in the same perpetual logic of doing politics and winning elections, increasingly detached from their citizens.
 Sunday’s elections do not thus promise any substantial change in Italian politics in the years ahead—but they will resonate across the continent.

-Emilija Tudzarovska Gjorgjievska is a lecturer in contemporary European politics at Charles University in Prague and a researcher at the Institute of Sociology, Czech Academy of Sciences.
-She obtained her PhD as part of the PLATO project which studied the post-crisis legitimacy of the EU.
+Emilija Tudzarovska is a lecturer in contemporary European politics at Charles University in Prague and a researcher at the Czech Academy of Sciences, SOU.
+Her current research is part of NPO 'Systemic Risk Institute', funded by the EU.